Eli Apple: New Orleans Saints

-On October 23, 2018, the New York Giants traded Apple to the New Orleans Saints for a fourth round pick in the 2019 NFL Draft and a seventh round pick in the 2020 NFL Draft.
-The New Orleans Saints traded for Apple in order to add him to their depleted secondary.
+On October 23, 2018, the New York Giants traded Apple to the New Orleans Saints for a fourth round pick (132nd overall) in the 2019 NFL draft and a seventh round pick in the 2020 NFL draft.
+The Saints traded for Apple in order to add him to their depleted secondary.
 Cornerback Patrick Robinson was placed on injured reserve after breaking his ankle in Week 3 and cornerback Ken Crawley sustained an injury to his oblique the day before the trade.
 Head coach Sean Payton immediately named Apple a starting cornerback, reuniting him with former Ohio State secondary teammates Marshon Lattimore and Vonn Bell.

-On October 28, 2018, Apple made his New Orleans Saints’ debut and collected nine solo tackles in a 30–20 win at the Minnesota Vikings in Week 8.
-On November 11, 2018, Apple recorded his first interception with the Saints in a 51–14 victory over the Cincinnati Bengals.
+On October 28, 2018, Apple made his Saints' debut and collected nine solo tackles in a 30–20 win at the Vikings in Week 8.
+On November 11, 2018, Apple recorded his first interception with the Saints in a 51–14 victory over the Bengals.

 On May 1, 2019, the Saints declined the fifth-year option on Apple's contract.
 He started 15 games in 2019, recording 58 tackles, four passes defensed, and a forced fumble.
 During the 2020 free agency period, Apple was set to sign with the Las Vegas Raiders before the deal fell through.

 Carolina Panthers

 On May 29, 2020, Apple signed a one-year, $3 million contract with the Carolina Panthers.
-He was placed on injured reserve on September 7, 2020 with ankle and foot injuries.
+He was placed on injured reserve on September 7, 2020, with ankle and foot injuries.
 He was activated on October 3, 2020.
 He was released by the team on October 27, 2020.

 Cincinnati Bengals

-On March 23, 2021, Apple signed a one-year contract with the Cincinnati Bengals.

-In 18 games (regular season and postseason) as a starter in 2021, Apple recorded 49 tackles, 2 interceptions, and a fumble recovery.

-Following Super Bowl LVI, Apple became a subject of scrutiny and mockery for allowing Cooper Kupp to score the Rams’ game winning touchdown late in the fourth quarter.
+On March 23, 2021, Apple signed a one-year, $1.2 million contract with the Bengals.
+In 18 games (regular season and postseason) as a starter in 2021, Apple recorded 49 tackles, two interceptions, and a fumble recovery.
+Following Super Bowl LVI, Apple became a subject of scrutiny and mockery for allowing Cooper Kupp to score the Rams' game winning touchdown late in the fourth quarter.
 He had previously trash talked and trolled other players on social media, notably Kansas City Chiefs wide receivers Tyreek Hill and Mecole Hardman, who had lost to Apple and the Bengals in the AFC Championship Game two weeks prior.

-Apple re-signed with the Bengals on a one-year contract on March 19, 2022.
+Apple re-signed with the Bengals on a one-year, $3.75 million contract on March 19, 2022.
+In the 2022 season, Apple recorded 49 total tackles and eight passes defended in 15 games and starts.

+Miami Dolphins

+On July 29, 2023, Apple signed a one-year, $1.6 million contract with the Miami Dolphins, after starting cornerback Jalen Ramsey suffered a knee injury.

+Los Angeles Chargers

+On October 15, 2024, Apple was signed to the Los Angeles Chargers practice squad.
+He was promoted to the active roster on November 25.
+On November 27, Apple was placed on injured reserve after he suffered a hamstring injury in the Week 12 matchup against the Baltimore Ravens.
+He was activated on January 10, 2025.